 Purchases and donations at any Goodwill San Antonio location help fund free local programs that include job placement, vocational training and youth services.

-Many customers expressed dissatisfaction with the high prices of items, feeling they are too expensive for a thrift store that sells donated goods.
+Many customers expressed concerns about the high prices of items, feeling they are overpriced for donated goods.

 Customer Service